• Skip navigation

 Open positions

-Doctoral researcher position in solid-state NMR spectroscopy of semiconductor materials
+Master thesis in solid-state NMR spectroscopy of solid-liquid interfaces in silica-based porous materials

 Your qualifications